emberjs/rfcs/text/0000-es-classes.md

 ## Observers and Events

 Observers and events both fail to work properly when using ES Class syntax.
-The root of the issue here is how Ember.Object works at a fundamental level, and will require some refactoring to fix.
+The root of the issue here is how `Ember.Objec`t works at a fundamental level, and will require some refactoring to fix.

-Currently, each time Ember.Object.extend is used, it stores the list of mixins and objects passed in on a list which also contains the superclass's properties and mixins, and so on.
+Currently, each time `Ember.Object.extend` is used, it stores the list of mixins and objects passed in on a list which also contains the superclass's properties and mixins, and so on.
 A class is then returned which has access to a closure variable, `wasApplied`: